What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Now that you’ve completed a number of tasks beforehand, you’ll probably find that your new employee’s first day is a lot less stressful.
 What’s more, there will be more time to complete other onboarding tasks which otherwise would have been pushed back to later in the week.

 - Team introduction: You already gave a quick overview of who your new recruit would be working with in the information packet, but they can’t put names to faces yet.
 Organise a meeting so the team can introduce themselves in person.
-In remote onboarding, team members should reach out to new employees to offer advice, support, or learning services.

 - Training: Start new hires with training on their role, covering basic duties and job responsibilities, company procedures, culture, and health and safety policies.